 Consequently, due to the one-off factors explained above, adjusted EBITDA (before exceptional items) for the year ended 29 December 2019 is now expected to be slightly below market expectations at between £9.1m and £9.2m, approximately 15% ahead of the prior year.

-In a research note (available on Research Tree), this downgrade appears to be from a previous estimate of £10m, which means a 10% miss: so the share price fall may be commensurate.
+In a research note (available on Research Tree), this downgrade appears to be from a previous estimate of £10m.
+This means a 10% miss: so the share price fall may be commensurate.

 City Pub: Growth in a Tough Market

 Growth has been the word so far for City Pub in its short existence.
 Revenues are set to grow over 400% in the space of just a few years:

 The main driver of growth has been expansion, and acquiring other pubs to run.
 The IPO raised £34.6m, which allowed a repayment of debt and bonuses for the founders.
 This put the company in a net cash position but quite quickly this has been wiped out by more debt as it keeps expanding.

 So we have a position where on paper, we have profits.
 But there are a significant amount of capital expenditures which wipe these out: